jessicablank/password-generator/README.md

 - The input must be validated.
 - The password is either displayed in an alert or written to the page.

 I added vanilla Javascript given starter code in HTML and CSS.
 The result worked as required.
-I received an "A" on the assignment.

-I had recently learned how to use the project management features of GitHub, so I created an issue for myself to update this project with a `copy` button to copy the randomly generated password to the clipboard.
+I received an "A" on the assignment; however, I wanted to add a `copy` button to copy the newly generated password to the clipboard.
+I decided to create an issue and kanban board for this project and return to it after boot camp classes were finished.

 ![Original](assets/images/original.gif "Original submission in action")

 ### Refactored
-Once I returned to this project, I realized I now had the skills and knowledge to make this project more functional.
-I decided to improve the overall user experience while meeting the project requirements.
+Once I returned to this project, I realized I now had the skills and knowledge not only to add a `copy` button, but also to improve the user input methods to make this project more functional.
+I decided to improve the overall user experience while continuing to meet the project requirements.

 - **Password Length**: Originally the user was required to input a numeric value between 8 and 128 into a field.
 The user would receive an error message if the numeric value entered was outside of those range parameters.
 Changing this input method to a **range slider** eliminates the need for an error message,